Setting of a Story: Ultimate Guide to Plan and Track Places in Plottr

 Settings Show the Impact of Change and History

-Setting Planning in Plottr: Keep Your Worldbuilding Ideas in one Place
+Planning Settings in Plottr: Keep Worldbuilding Ideas Together

 The primary setting planning tool in Plottr is the Places tab.
-This makes it easy to store and recall key place details across a book, series, or screenplay.
+This makes it easy to store and recall key place details across books, series, or screenplays.

-Here are five ways to use not only this tool, but also other flexible Plottr features to plan out story locations that are full of character:
+Here are five ways to use this tool as well as other flexible Plottr features to plan fictional places that are full of character:

 Build Visual Setting Notes that Spark Ideas